Russians to stay off work for a week as virus deaths rise

 When the Cabinet proposed the measure Tuesday, many Russians rushed to book flights to Black Sea resorts to take advantage of the break.

-While the nonworking period should help limit the spread by keeping people out of offices and off crowded public transportation, Moscow and many other cities haven't curbed access to restaurants, cafes, bars, movies and gyms.
-When the Cabinet proposed the nonworking period Tuesday, many Russians rushed to book flights to Black Sea resorts to take advantage of the break.

-Deputy Prime Minister Tatyana Golikova, who leads the government coronavirus task force, emphasized Wednesday that the nonworking week should imply limiting access to restaurants, movies and other entertainment venues, adding that authorities in each region will be expected to impose restrictions.
+Deputy Prime Minister Tatyana Golikova, who leads the task force, emphasized that the nonworking week should imply limiting access to restaurants, theaters and other entertainment venues, adding that regional authorities will be expected to impose restrictions.

+She particularly urged Russians to refrain from traveling to other regions during the period and emphasized the need for relatives of those infected to stay home.

-It wasn’t immediately clear what private businesses would be required to stop working in line with Putin’s decree in addition to state workers and employees of state-owned companies.
-During a similar measure early in the pandemic, many private and state-owned companies in “vital” sectors of the economy were allowed to keep operating.
+It wasn’t immediately clear what private businesses would be required to stop working in line with Putin’s decree, in addition to state workers and employees of state-owned companies.
+During a similar measure early in the pandemic, many private and state-owned companies in “vital” economic sectors were allowed to keep operating.

 The Cabinet has drafted measures on compensation to businesses to help absorb the economic blow, including one-time payments equivalent to a minimum monthly pay per worker and low-interest credits.

-In urging Russians to get the shots, Putin said “it's a matter of your life and health and the health of your dear ones.”
+In urging Russians to get the shots, Putin said “it's a matter of your life and security and the health of your dear ones.”

 “There are only two ways to get over this period — to get sick or to receive a vaccine,” he said.
 "It's better to get the vaccine.
 Why wait for the illness and its grave consequences?
 Please be responsible and take the necessary measures to protect yourself, your health and your close ones.”

-The Russian leader, who received the domestically developed Sputnik V vaccine earlier this year, said he's puzzled to see hesitancy about vaccines, even among his close friends.
+The Russian leader, who got the domestically developed Sputnik V vaccine earlier this year, said he's puzzled by the vaccine hesitancy, even among his close friends.

 “I can't understand what's going on,” Putin said.
 “We have a reliable and efficient vaccine.
 The vaccine really reduces the risks of illness, grave complications and death.”

+He approved a Cabinet proposal giving two days of paid leave to those getting the shot to help encourage vaccination.

-Even though Russia in August 2020 became the first country of the world to authorize a coronavirus vaccine and vaccines are plentiful, Russians have shown a reluctance to get the shots, a skepticism that has been blamed on conflicting signals from authorities.
+Even though Russia in August 2020 became the first country in the world to authorize a coronavirus vaccine and has plentiful supplies, there has been reluctance among its citizens to get the shots, a skepticism blamed on conflicting signals from authorities.

-While extolling Sputnik V and three other domestic vaccines, state-controlled media were often critical of Western-made shots, a message that many saw as feeding public doubts about vaccines in general.
+While extolling Sputnik V and three other domestic vaccines, state-controlled media often criticized Western-made shots, a message that many saw as feeding doubts about vaccines in general.

+Golikova emphasized that most of those who have died recently were unvaccinated.
+She said 87% of hospital beds allocated for COVID-19 patients are filled, with the number reaching 95% in some provinces.
-In some regions, mounting infections forced authorities to suspend medical assistance to the population as health care facilities were forced to focus on treating coronavirus patients.

-Kremlin spokesman Dmitry Peskov admitted that the situation is “very sad,” noting that the level of vaccination in those regions was particularly low.
+Rising infections forced some regional authorities to suspend certain medical services as health care facilities were focusing on coronavirus patients.
+Kremlin spokesman Dmitry Peskov admitted the situation is “very sad,” noting that the level of vaccination in those regions was particularly low.

+Putin warned regional leaders against trying to embellish statistics, saying a “high number of new infections doesn't mean poor work" by the authorities.
+“It shows the efficiency of regional teams, not the other way round," he said.

-Until now, the Kremlin ruled out a new nationwide lockdown like the one early in the pandemic that dealt a heavy blow to the economy and sapped Putin’s popularity, empowering regional authorities to decide on local restrictions, depending on their situation.
+Until now, the Kremlin ruled out a nationwide lockdown like the one early in the pandemic that dealt a heavy blow to the economy and sapped Putin’s popularity, instead empowering regional authorities to decide on local restrictions.

 Many of Russia’s 85 regions already have restricted attendance at large public events and introduced digital codes proving vaccination or past illness for access to restaurants, theaters and other venues.
 Some have made vaccinations compulsory for certain public servants and people over 60.

-In Moscow, however, life has continued as usual, with restaurants and movie theaters brimming with people, crowds swarming nightclubs and karaoke bars and commuters widely ignoring mask mandates on public transportation even as ICUs have filled in recent weeks.
+In Moscow, however, life has continued as usual, with restaurants and movie theaters brimming with people, crowds swarming nightclubs and karaoke bars, and commuters widely ignoring mask mandates on public transportation even as ICUs have filled.

-Medical workers expressed bewilderment over the vaccine skepticism.
+Medical workers expressed bewilderment over the vaccine skepticism and lax attitude to precautions.
 “I think about sleepless nights when we get a huge number of patients who didn’t even bother to use banal protective means,” said Dr. Natavan Ibragimova of Moscow's Hospital No. 52, where an ICU was filled to capacity.

 Moscow Mayor Sergei Sobyanin said unvaccinated people over 60 will be required to stay home.
 He also told businesses to keep at least a third of their employees working remotely for three months starting Oct.
 25.